-Test excavation of the site of the Bellevue Hotel, at 738 Hunter Street, revealed large amounts of fill, however, there was insufficient evidence to determine whether it was natural occurring or artificially introduced.
-In one particular trench, fill, consisting largely of sand, was found to the level of the groundwater, at 0.18m AHD, where excavation ceased.57 Similar results in terms of the fill type could be expected for the current study site.
+Test excavation at the site of the Bellevue Hotel, at 738 Hunter Street, revealed large amounts of fill, however, there was insufficient evidence to determine whether it was naturally occurring or artificially introduced.
+In one particular trench, fill, consisting largely of sand, was found to the level of the groundwater, at 0.18m AHD, where excavation ceased.58 Similar results in terms of fill types could be expected for the current study site.

-Excavation at nearby Lee Wharf, Worth Place and the 'Floodway' area have discovered extensive remains of the rail infrastructure north and south of Honeysuckle Drive.
-58 The large amount of fill on site, in conjunction with previous results suggests that the twentieth century rail lines are predominantly now buried, or have been removed.
+Excavation at nearby Lee Wharf, Worth Place and the 'Floodway' area have discovered extensive remains of rail infrastructure north and south of Honeysuckle Drive.59 The large amount of fill on site, in conjunction with previous results, suggests that the twentieth century rail lines are either likely to have been substantially buried, or have been removed.